Fashion Designer Career Information

 - Portfolio development—Developing a collection of work that displays your achievements in a hard copy and/or digital format

 If you're thinking about a career in the fashion industry, you may be considering how much you could potentially make.
-Since understanding your future earning capacity is important in weighing the factors of an impending career choice, here are some national fashion designer salary statistics (from May 2010) to provide insight:*
+Since understanding your future earning capacity is important in weighing the factors of an impending career choice, here are national fashion design salary estimates from May 2014 to provide some insight:*

-While these numbers can give you a snapshot of the fashion design field, it's important to keep in mind that the answer to the question, "How much does a fashion designer make?" can also depend on level of experience, area of the industry, and type of employment (since fashion designers can also be self-employed or work on a contract basis).
+While these numbers can give you a snapshot of the field, it's important to keep in mind that income can also depend on level of experience, area of the industry, and type of employment (since fashion designers can also be self-employed or work on a contract basis).

-Generally, fashion designers fall into the category of in-house or freelance design.
+Generally, professionals in this field fall into the category of in-house or freelance design.
 In-house designers work directly for companies who design, manufacture, and sell the apparel at a wholesale or retail level, while freelance designers are self-employed and sell their designs to companies.